What is Discrete Manufacturing in Theory and Practice?

 How does this all work in practice?

 Let’s take the humble T-shirt printing business.
-These are actually becoming more and more popular, and the right unique designs have fetched small business owners millions of dollars through a Shopify store.
+These are actually becoming more and more popular, and the right unique designs have fetched business owners millions of dollars through a Shopify store.

 If you’re on Shopify, check out our blog post to learn how to optimize and manage your Shopify inventory.